pauradev/pages/pages/01.Blog/03.Art-resources/31.common-mistakes-image-editing-for-print/.revs/20180830-144829/default.md

 We do accept .PNG files, but they cannot be saved in a CMYK color profile.
 A .PNG file type is meant for web use, so it's only saveable in an RGB color profile.
 If the product you have chosen requires a CMYK profile, there may be some color shifting when the image is converted for printing.
 You can read more about how this is problematic below in the color profile section.

 So why do we accept .PNG files?
 This is a way for people who do not have Photoshop or Illustrator to upload images that contain transparency.
-Check out our article, <a !blog/art-resources/the-problem-with-pngs-and-printing" target="_blank">The Problem With .PNGs And Printing</a>, for more information.
+Check out our article, <a href="https://printaura.com/the-problem-with-pngs-and-printing/" target="_blank">The Problem With .PNGs And Printing</a>, for more information.

-You can also check out our article, [File Type Cheat Sheet](/blog/art-resources/file-type-cheat-sheet), if you're interested in learning more about the different kinds of file types!
+You can also check out our article, <a href="https://printaura.com/file-type-cheat-sheet/" target="_blank">File Type Cheat Sheet</a>, if you're interested in learning more about the different kinds of file types!
 <h3>2.
 Using The Wrong Color Profile</h3>
 Each of our products requires a specific color profile.
 The vast majority of your images will need to be submitted in a CMYK color profile, but there are some exceptions.
 Make sure to check the image requirements for each individual product.